btrspg/latex-template/README.md

 # latex-template

-A very simple latex template
+A very simple latex template.

+It is also a way to learn how to write latex.